orbeon/orbeon-forms-doc/Form-Builder:-Validation.md

 - Stop the operation, close the dialog and review the warnings and/or informational messages.
 - Continue the operation, ignoring the warnings and/or informational messages.

+Optionally, it is possible to annotate the XML data submitted with warning messages.

+These processes are entirely configurable.
+See [Buttons and Processes](Form-Runner:-Buttons-and-Processes) for more information.